jcorbalanm/curriculum-vitae/content/home/home.en.md

 {{< showcase-section
     title="Hi, I'm Julio"
-    subtitle="Software Engineer"
+    subtitle="Junior Software Developer"
     button_text="Contact me"
     button_icon="icon-email"
     button_url="/en/#contact"
-    description="Currently working in AENA, in Alicante's airport, I am a Software Engineer who's finishing his studiesand is searching for a job as a junior developer or system administrator. <br/> I possess 2 years of professional experiencie in administration of servers both Windows and Linux, and virtualization environments such as VMWare and Hyper-V, and more than 6 years of Linux usage.
-I have a special interest in DevOps and microservices." imgSrc="images/showcase/Image.jpeg"
+    description="Computer Engineer who has just completed his studies.
+Currently working as a Level 1 IT Support Technician at Alicante Airport.
+Experience with different programming languages and development tools and frameworks, plus professional experience in administering Windows and Linux servers, as well as virtualization environments such as VMware and Hyper-V. I also have personal experience with virtualization environments like Proxmox, containerization with Docker and small-scale Kubernetes, and more than 6 years of Linux usage.
+Always eager to learn new technologies."

+    imgSrc="images/showcase/IMG_1591.jpg"
     imgScale="0.20"
  >}}